isbeorn/nina.docs/docs/tabs/flatwizard.md

 ## Settings

 ### Target Name
-When using the image file pattern $$TARGETNAME$$ this field can be used to control how the pattern will be filled for the FLAT and DARKFLAT frames
+When using the image file pattern $$TARGETNAME$$ this field can be used to control how the pattern will be filled for the FLAT DARK frames

 ### Flats to take
 The number of flats to take for each filter

-### Dark flats to take
+### Darks to take
-The number of dark flats to take for each exposure time
+The number of darks to take for each exposure time

-### Binning
-Which binning mode should be used for taking the flats

-### Gain
-Determines the camera gain to be used during flat exposure
+!!! note
+    Taking darks is not available for "Sky Flats" mode, as the exposure time for flats in this mode varies between each frame

 ### Slew To Zenith
 Depending on the selected value inside the combobox next to the button the telescope will slew to zenith with pier side east or west